Committees of the Board

 Each Committee has at least one Board staff member assigned to it, who is responsible for scheduling meetings and posting agenda, writing the minutes of committee meetings, and creating the final written report and recommendations.

-The current Committees, their charges and appointed members are listed below.
+The current Committees and their charges are listed below: